- What is backflow?

 - Is there a general compliance schedule and process?

 - Yes.
-Unless you make other arrangements with Tucson Water, the backflow prevention assembly must be in compliance within 45 days of the date of the initial compliance notification.
-After 45 days, you will receive a notice informing you that your water service may be discontinued and a non-compliance fee will be assessed to your water bill.
+Unless you make other arrangements with Tucson Water, the backflow prevention assembly must be in compliance by the due date on the Backflow Prevention Assembly Test & Maintenance Report.
+The Backflow Prevention Assembly Test & Maintenance Report is mailed out 45 days before the due date.
+If your Assembly has not been tested and in compliance by the due date, then Tucson Water will issue a notice informing you that your water service may be discontinued in four days and a non-compliance fee will be assessed to your water bill.
 If at any time during this process you have a problem meeting this compliance schedule, contact Tucson Water at (520) 791-2650.

 - My property is served with reclaimed water.
 Do I need backflow protection?

 - Yes.
-Customers receiving reclaimed water must install a reduced pressure backflow prevention assembly (RPA) on all potable water service connections to the property.
+Customers receiving reclaimed water must install a reduced pressure backflow prevention assembly (BPA) on all potable water service connections to the property.

 - Who can install a backflow prevention assembly?